frank-emrich/wasm-stack-switching/proposals/stack-switching/Explainer.md

 (type $ct1 (cont $ft1))
 ```

-To keep the loop in the producer function that resumes continuations
+To avoid making the producer function unnecessarily complicated, we
-simple, we want to make sure that there is only a single local
+want to make sure that there is only a single local variable that
-variable that contains the next continuation to resume.
+contains the next continuation to resume.
 We can use
 `cont.bind` to turn continuations from type `(ref $ct1)` into `(ref
-$ct0)` by providing the value.
+$ct0)` by binding the value of the flag to be passed.

 The overall function is then defined as follows: